munin-monitoring/munin/doc/example/tips/multimaster.rst

 As we deal with groups, we could just link top level groups to a common rrd tree.

-Exemple, if you have two updaters (update1 and update2), and 4 groups (customer1, customer2, customer3, customer4), you could make something
+Example, if you have two updaters (update1 and update2), and 4 groups (customer1, customer2, customer3, customer4), you could make something
 like that::